RuminantFarmSystems/RuFaS/SC_redesign/Crop_and_Soil/docs/growth_constraints.md

-The `GrowthConstraints` class handles the environmental constraints to potential plant growth that a crop face during the growing season.
+The `GrowthConstraints` class handles the environmental constraints to potential plant growth that a crop faces during the growing season.
 This module addresses the stresses caused by insufficient water, inadequate nutrients (nitrogen and phosphorus) and extreme temperatures, and determines which, if any, is limiting plant growth on a given day.

 The main method, `constrain_growth()` calls on the **water stress**, **temperature stress**, **nitrogen stress** and **phosphorus stress** methods to provide daily updates on the **plant growth factor**, which quantifies the fraction of potential plant growth achieved on a given day.
 Each environmental stress varies from 0, under optimal conditions, to 1, under extreme stress.

-**Water stress** calculates the stress caused by the water soil conditions on a given day by comparing actual and potential plant transpiration according to:
+**Water stress** is the stress caused by the water soil conditions on a given day by comparing actual and potential plant transpiration:

 ```math
   $$ W_{\text{stress}} =